donnemartin/viz/README.md

 ### What Visualizations and Stats Are Available?

-For the initial launch, the following visualizations and stats are available.
+The following visualizations and stats are available.
 Have an idea for a visualization or stat?
 [Let us know](https://github.com/donnemartin/viz/issues)!

 ![Imgur](http://i.imgur.com/x0nLakq.png)